SE750-Group14-GirlGang/roadtrip-planner/README.md

 -   Install node.js from https://nodejs.org/en/
 -   Open a terminal and navigate to the project root folder
--   Install npm version 6 using `npm install -g npm@3.10.10`
+-   Install npm version 6 using `npm install -g npm@3.10.10` (this is so peer dependencies resolve in the legacy manner.
+Especially important for Windows users.
+See [here](https://stackoverflow.com/questions/66734503/react-npm-start-not-working-no-version-of-chokidar-available))

 ## Run the Frontend

--   Create a .env file in the `frontend` folder with the following content:
+-   Create a `.env` file in the `frontend` folder with the following content:

 ```
 REACT_APP_AUTH0_DOMAIN=XXXXX